DhruvAhlawat/Markdown-to-HTML-converter/MarkdownTest.md

 ---
 hwo to do line breaks and all
  ---
-this is another paragraph
+*this is another paragraph
-also if I only output the br thing then the issue would be that the html file would not be readable hence I will also put out the line breaks.
+also if I only output the br thing then the issue would be that the html file would not be readable

-5*5
+hence I will also put out the line breaks.*

 # but if I add something here what then?
 well lets see how